 How Donor Drives Are Matched for Head Swaps

 A head swap requires transplanting the entire Head Stack Assembly (HSA) from a compatible donor drive into the patient drive (the drive with failed heads).
 The donor heads must be mechanically compatible with the patient's platters and electronically compatible with the patient's firmware and preamp circuitry.
 Matching by model number alone is not sufficient.
 Hard drive manufacturers produce the same model number across multiple hardware revisions, with different head components, preamp chips, and firmware variations within a single model line.
+Donor matching is a prerequisite for head-swap cases in our hard drive data recovery workflow.

 Firmware Revision Matching